KopiasCsaba/ccp_audio_system_manual/for_online_managers/video_editing.md

 # Video tutorial

-You can check out this guide as a [video tutorial](https://youtu.be/XMtl2iVmafg) also.
+You can check out parts of this guide as a [video tutorial](https://youtu.be/XMtl2iVmafg) also.
+Still you want to read the guide also, the video is just a companion guide.

 # 1) Download the recording